stkptr/basename/README.md

 2. Initialize an accumulator *a* with 1
 3. Starting at the final root, perform the following:
     - If the root is sna, recurse (to step number 2)
-    - If the root is hen, add 1 to the accumulator and return
+    - If the root is hen, add 1 to *a* and return *a*
-    - If the root is un, add 1 to the accumulator
+    - If the root is un, add 1 to *a*
-    - Otherwise, multiply the accumulator with the root
+    - Otherwise, multiply *a* by the root's value
+4. Return *a*

 ### Parsing names

 Parsing a name into roots is required for two of the three programs.
 For any name *n'*:

 1. Convert *n'* into uppercase, stripping all non-alphabetic characters, as well as AEOU, and I not preceded by B
+2. Initialize *s* as a stack
 2. For each character in *n'*
     1. Add character to an internal string
-    2. Attempt to index a precomputed trie, if accepts return the value, otherwise continue
+    2. Attempt to index a precomputed trie
+        - if it accepts push the value onto *s*
+        - otherwise continue
     3. If the string is an impossible index, throw an error
+3. Return *s*

 Removing vowels (except for I preceded by B) prevents vowel reduction from interfering with parsing.
 I preceded by B is kept to parse `biker's dozenal`.